 Portfolio markets summary

-Global equity market decline
+Global equity market decline and recovery

 From the desk of Jeff Guise, Managing Director, Chief Investment Officer, CC&L Private Capital.